stefanosAgelastos/IaCexample/README.md

 - three core resources from AWS, **EC2**, **autoscaling group** and **Application Load Balancer**
 - then it also needs some configured software **NGINX serving html** running on the EC2 instances.
 I can imagine that we could do this easily by choosing a preconfigured image for our instance, but I keep my options open.

-I will start by exploring the **autoscaling group**, since that is onde level above having one instance.
+I will start by exploring the **autoscaling group**, since that is one level above having one instance.
-Here I feel confident enough to also start looking at the tutorial you send me.
+Here I feel confident enough to also start looking at the tutorial I was provided with.
 I found the autoscaling group in the AWS provider docs [here](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html)
-Looking at the documentation I see that I need a `aws_launch_configuration`
+Looking at the documentation I see that I also need an `aws_launch_configuration` resource.
 ## Launch Configuration
-1. I insert a `resource "aws_launch_configuration" "example" {[CONFIG …]}` I find in the tutorial
+1. I insert a `resource "aws_launch_configuration" "example" {[CONFIG …]}` I found in the tutorial
-2. I use the `image_id` as `ami` and `instance_type` from my previous `resource "aws_instance" "example"{[CONFIG …]}`
+2. I provide the `image_id` as `ami` and `instance_type` from my previous `resource "aws_instance" "example"{[CONFIG …]}`
-3. I see that I am missing a `security_groups` field.
+3. I notice that I am missing a `security_groups` field.
 This will allow trafic and specific protocols to and from the ec2 instances.
 ## Security Group
 4. I declare a `resource "aws_security_group" "instance" {[CONFIG …]}` with rules for tcp port 8080.
 5. Now I am missing the actual `aws_autoscaling_group` resource.